Holocaust victim, artist Charlotte Salomon's life premieres as opera

 At curtain, the cast of the two-hour-long production received a tremendous ovation.

-Among those taking a bow were French mezzo-soprano Marianne Crebassa as Charlotte Kann, the alter ego Salomon created for herself in her own "sing-speak" theater piece cum artwork.
+Among those taking a bow were French mezzo-soprano Marianne Crebassa as Charlotte Kann, the alter ego Salomon created for herself in her own "sing-speak" theatre piece cum artwork.

 She was matched, both in costume and stage personality, by German actress Johanna Wokalek, playing Salomon as a narrator who also sang so the two roles eventually almost merged into one.